FarsBein/Crossword-Board/README.md

 # Crossword Board
 This is a crossword board made in python.
-It displaces the possible represntaion of any given list of strings in a crossword board.
+It displaces the possible representation of any given list of strings in a crossword board.